 Rivers and Waterfalls are Fuller During Costa Rica Rainy Season

-Water levels are much lower during dry season and water sports such as rafting and tubing aren’t quite as exciting.
 We’ve gone white water rafting and white water tubing in both dry and rainy season and we have to say hands down, rainy season is way more fun!
-The rapids are much more thrilling to raft through with gushing waters and dark green jungle surrounding you.

 Same with tubing.
 With low water levels you don’t bounce around nearly as much as rainy season when the rivers are full.
 Still fun in dry season but definitely more in rainy!

-Likewise, waterfalls are normally drier and smaller in dry season, especially in Guanacaste and Nicoya Peninsula.
-During rainy season, the waterfalls fill up!
+During rainy season, the waterfalls fill up.
 There’s nothing more breathtaking than seeing a huge waterfall dropping from a tall cliff.
 It’s not quite as impressive when it’s a tiny stream.

 But Keep in Mind…

-Another downside is that during the peak rainy season months, it may be storming so the rivers may get too full.
-In those situations, it will be too stormy to run rafting or tubing tours so those tours will cancel.
-This can happen more during August, September, October and November.
+Another downside is that during the peak rainy season months, the rivers may get too full.
+In those situations, it will not be safe to raft, tube, hike or swim and those tours will not run.

 Enjoy Beaches All to Yourself

-Rainy season means less tourists and Yeison and I have had beautiful beaches all to ourselves many times during this time of year.
-Even places that are normally very busy like Manuel Antonio empty out once September and October roll around.
+Rainy season means less tourists and we have had beautiful beaches all to ourselves many times during this time of year.

 Rent a car, explore and you can find beautiful beaches all to yourself!
 It’s one of the best parts about the Costa Rica rainy season.

-Tips for Visiting Costa Rica in Rainy Season
+The Most Helpful Tips for Visiting Costa Rica in Rainy Season

-If you are really concerned about rain, consider rescheduling your trip to the dry season (December to April).
 If you can’t reschedule, then consider visiting the Caribbean coast if you will be coming in October and the Guanacaste/Nicoya Peninsula for May through August as those are the drier areas in the country.

 I planned this specific 2 week Costa Rica itinerary for family and friends who visited me in August and it worked out great in the rainy season.
-Check our Costa Rica itineraries for more information!

 Tours